TeamFAPS/PSVita-RE-tools/README.md

 ShipLog v2.0 - by @dots-tb
 ---
 A complete logging solution for any homebrew, user plugin, kernel plugin.

-It can outputs logs to :
+It can use network or file logging.

-- Network: very fast, real time solution, stable
-- File: deprecated in favor of Network, but practical when you don't have a PC or smartphone near you
+	+ Added kernel network, removed user plugin dependency
+	+ Added ability to select which logging methods.
+	- Removed all user plugin dependency
-- USB: removed because it causes problem with Shell and CMA (Content Manager Assistant), it is fast but not stable
+	- USB removed because it causes problem with Shell and CMA (Content Manager Assistant), it is fast but not stable
-- UART: not added yet because we don't have UART

-* Credits: xerpi, psxdev, Cpasjuste for their works on logging solutions
+* Credits: xerpi, psxdev for their works on logging solutions.
+Cpasjuste for net.

 VitaDecompilerMod – by @dots-tb
 ---